 Little to no public visit Minneopa Falls in the winter so you should have the place to yourselves.
 Make sure to explore the limestone rock surrounding the falls and read the names and messages carved in there.

-120 feet of frozen beauty along the Minnesota and Canada border, nothing can beat that in the dead of winter!
+The breathtaking views of 120 feet of frozen beauty along the Minnesota and Canada border is just icing on the cake.
+Nothing can beat that in the dead of winter!
+Just be very careful as you walk along the wooden boardwalk- the mist from the falls makes it incredibly slippery.

 One of the most well known falls in the state, Gooseberry Falls and the surrounding park makes for quite the sight in the winter.
 Plan to spend the day exploring the park.